 Childhood Obesity Awareness Month: Keep Your Kids Healthy This School Year

-With Childhood Obesity Awareness Month falling at the start of back-to-school season, now is a great time for Michigan parents to do everything they can to lower their kids’ risk of obesity.
+September marks Childhood Obesity Awareness Month.
 In Michigan, 32.6 percent of children under the age of 17 are overweight or obese, which is higher than the national average at 31.3 percent.
 In the spirit of wanting everyone to have their best school year, here are some of the best ways to stay healthy as a family.

-- Walk to school.
+- Walk to school or take exercise breaks during the day.
 If you live close enough to school to get there on foot, do it!
-Join forces with your neighbors and friends and walk there together in the morning.
 It’s the perfect way for you and your child to start the day with some physical activity.
+If your child is taking classes virtually, make a lunchtime walk part of your routine.

-- Pack lunches.
+- Make lunches healthy and fun.
 Making sure your kids have nutritious food that they enjoy is key to keeping them healthy (and satisfied!) throughout the week.
-New ideas for lunches might be hard to think of on the fly, so check out these blogs for inspiration: Healthy School Lunches that Your Kids Will Love, Easy and Healthy Lunch Ideas for Kids and How to Prepare Quick and Healthy Lunches That Your Kids Will Actually Eat.
+New ideas for lunches might be hard to think of on the fly, so check out these ideas to pack or make at home.

 - Establish a bedtime routine.
 Getting your family into a regular routine at night will help your kids get quality sleep and set your family up for a less stressful morning.
 Start by doing things to help tone down the energy – like turning off all electronics at least half an hour before bedtime, reading books and dimming the lights.
-If your kids are still having trouble, start working towards the ideal bed time each night – moving up their bedtime up by 15 minutes each night.
+If your kids are still having trouble, start working toward the ideal bedtime by moving it up by 15 minutes each night.
 This should get you closer to the eight to nine hours of sleep your kids need.
-Also, reduce stresses of a typical morning by picking out outfits and packing lunches and bags the night before.
+Also, reduce the stress of a typical morning by picking out outfits and packing lunches and bags the night before or establishing a schedule with tasks to finish for kids staying home to learn.

 How are you planning to keep your family healthy this school year?
 Tell us in the comments!